xiaprojects/roastbeef/README.md

 If you want to customize beyond that, or have different needs, you can find a full list of supported hardware/attachments [here](https://github.com/stratux/stratux/wiki/Supported-Hardware).

+## Major vs. minor releases

+Stratux uses [semantic versioning](https://semver.org), versions are MAJOR.MINOR eg, 3.6.

+### Major versions

+* Are necessary due to platform library or platform configuration changes
+* OTA updates are <b>not</b> supported between major versions
+  * It is technically possible to use the OTA update process between major versions.
+However there can be significant effort to manually develop and test the scripts involved in that process and at present these scripts are not being developed.

+### Minor version

+* OTA updates are supported between minor versions
+  * Some users have Stratux units mounted in their dash or other challenging locations.

 ## Developing

 See [DEVELOPING.md](docs/DEVELOPING.md) for details and information.